Looking for ELD Devices For Sale?

-In addition to the the standard features provided by every company, KeepTruckin has added some advanced features to the ELD devices menu.
-For example, geofencing, fuel monitoring, tampering alerts and engine diagnostics.
+In addition to the standard features provided by every company, Motive (formerly KeepTruckin) has added some advanced features to the ELD devices menu.
+For example, geofencing, fuel monitoring, tampering alerts, and engine diagnostics.

-Already satisfies ELD mandate: while most companies claim that they will satisfy the mandate before the due date, it is important to note that KeepTruckin has already satisfied it.
+Already satisfies ELD mandate: while most companies claim that they will satisfy the mandate before the due date, it is important to note that Motive (formerly KeepTruckin) has already satisfied it.

 Runner Up: Garmin eLog ELD Device (No Monthly Fee)

 A company is well known for its focus on GPS tracking, navigation, data recording, and data sharing technology.

 Furthermore, Garmin is at the lead of the pack when it comes to creating integrated, high-quality ELD devices.

 In the short run, Garmin will likely be more expensive, since the ELD comes fully loaded with all of the software, without the need for extra fees or subscriptions.